-SERVIR grant funds may not be utilized for the following:
+The RCMRD/SERVIR E&SA grant funds may not be utilized for the following:

-- Construction or infrastructure activities of any kind. - Ceremonies, parties, celebrations, or "representation" expenses. - Purchases of restricted goods, such as: restricted agricultural commodities, motor vehicles including motorcycles, pharmaceuticals, medical equipment, contraceptive products, used equipment; without the previous approval of SERVIR, or prohibited goods, prohibited goods under USAID regulations, including but not limited to the following: abortion equipment and services, luxury goods, etc. - Alcoholic beverages. - Purchases of goods or services restricted or prohibited under the prevailing USAID source/ nationality regulations. - Any purchase or activity, which has already been made. - Purchases or activities unnecessary to accomplish grant purposes as determined by SERVIR. - Prior obligations of and/or, debts, fines, and penalties imposed on the Grantee. - Creation of endowments.
+- Construction or infrastructure activities of any kind. - Ceremonies, parties, celebrations, or "representation" expenses. - Purchases of restricted goods, such as: restricted agricultural commodities, motor vehicles including motorcycles, pharmaceuticals, medical equipment, contraceptive products, used equipment; without the prior approval of SERVIR, or prohibited goods, prohibited goods under USAID regulations, including but not limited to the following: abortion equipment and services, luxury goods, etc. - Alcoholic beverages. - Purchases of goods or services restricted or prohibited under the prevailing USAID source/ nationality regulations. - Any purchase or activity, which has already been made. - Purchases or activities unnecessary to accomplish grant purposes as determined by RCMRD/SERVIR E&SA. - Prior obligations of and/or, debts, fines, and penalties imposed on the Grantee. - Creation of endowments.